How to Become a Notary in Massachusetts

 - Witnessing the opening of a bank safe, vault, or box pursuant to Section 32 of Chapter 167.

-What is the process to become a Massachusetts electronic notary public?
+What are the steps to become an electronic notary in Massachusetts?

 How do I update my address on my Massachusetts notary commission?

-Within ten days after a change of your residence, business address, or mailing address, you must send a signed notice of the change and provide both the old and new information (MGL c222 §25) to the Secretary of the Commonwealth.
-When submitting an address change notification, include your current commission expiration date.
+Within ten days after a change of residence, business address, or mailing address, you must send a signed notice of the change and provide both the old and new information to the secretary.

 How do I change my name on my notary commission in Massachusetts?

-You can also contact the Public Records Division in the Secretary of the Commonwealth’s Office at (617) 727-2836 to update your notary information.
+You can also contact the Public Records Division in the Secretary of the Commonwealth’s office at (617) 727-2836 to change the name on your notary commission.

 Revised: